Project

 The bug still exists with default settings and PostgreSQL 9.0.0 (tested on Debian 32 bit, quasselcore 0.8-pre+19 git-fdec4a8).
 Lowering random_page_cost helps as usual.

-#11 Updated by Tobu about 11 years ago
+#11 Updated by Tobu almost 12 years ago

 I'm seeing similar symptoms to either this or #754 (can't fetch initial backlog, wrong query plan) with Quassel 0.8.0 and PostgreSQL 9.1.
 Setting random_page_cost to 2 helps with the first comment's query plan (deallocate/prepare uses the correct index), but setting random_page_cost to 2 or 1 for the Quassel user with